PolarTerrestrialEnvironmentalSystems/PlantTaxaLoss/README.md

 - 6_Correlation_explorations.R
 - 7_Assessment_candidates_absent-modern-databases.R
 - 8_Simulate_GBIF_coverage.R
+- 9_XXX_Ying.R

 ## Details
-To run the code you need to have the following data (future repository link) Each R script should be run in the numerical order as they use outputs from previous scripts.
+To run the code you need to have the following data (future repository link) Each R script should be run in numerical order as they use outputs from previous scripts.

 Please, make folders in your environment: "output", "plant_types", "Megafauna_data", "Temperature_estimates", "check_against_databases", "Simulate_sampling_GBIF".